US seeks to address Turkish Syria concerns

 - IS and the crisis in Iraq and Syria in maps

-Mr Tillerson said on Monday in London that the US recognised the country's "legitimate concerns" for its security, and its right to defend itself from terrorist elements.
+Mr Tillerson said on Monday in London that the US recognised Turkey's "legitimate concerns" for its security, and its right to defend itself from terrorist elements.
+It called for restraint from "both sides".

-"We're engaged with Turkey and we are engaged also with the leadership of our coalition and are asking that both sides show restraint," he said.

 He said the US had proposed measures to Turkey and others to try to stabilise the situation.